References on resume. Or Resume on references?

 Drop in a polite email.
 If they are a bit close to you, you can also invite them to dinner.

-How does References Page look like?
+How does Reference Page for a resume look like?

 Professionals at Hiration have designed a free resume references template for you.